 Average quarterly sales across all reporting companies was equal to \$2,492,228 during calendar year 2015 representing a decrease of 18.4 percent over the prior period (calendar year 2014) and 60.6 percent increase over calendar year 2009.
 As companies pay off their Wood Products RLF loans they no longer report financial figures to the MDOC and as loans are added to the program's portfolio new companies begin reporting.
-Because of the changing make-up of the Wood Products RLF loan portfolio, comparing average financial figures from year to year for the program as a whole may be misleading.
+Because of the changing make-up of the Wood Products RLF loan portfolio, comparing average financial figures from year to year for the program may be misleading.

-In order to measure the financial status of companies with Wood Products RLF loans reporting to the MDOC while addressing the issue of a changing loan portfolio, each company's financial figures are compared to those from the previous year and then averaged across all companies.
+To measure the financial status of companies with Wood Products RLF loans reporting to the MDOC while addressing the issue of a changing loan portfolio, each company's financial figures are compared to those from the previous year and then averaged across all companies.
 Of the companies that reported financial figures for the prior period (11 companies), 2 (18.25 percent) realized an increase in average quarterly sales during 2015 compared to their sales in 2014 with an average decline across all companies in quarterly sales of 11.5 percent.
 Nine companies (81.8 percent) had better quarterly sales than during the year in which they received their first Wood Products RLF loan with an average growth of 136.2 percent over the respective year.

-Of the 11 reporting companies, 63.6 percent (7 companies) were profitable; across all companies, on average they were operating at an average loss of \$244,492 per quarter during the period.
+Of the 11 reporting companies, 63.6 percent (7 companies) were profitable; across all companies, on average they were operating at an average loss of \$250,348 per quarter during the period.
 Five of the eleven companies that reported figures for the prior period (45.5 percent) had better average quarterly profits/losses than they did in 2014 and six (54.5 percent) had better profits/losses than they did during the year in which they received their first Wood Products RLF loan.

-As of June 30, 2015, the average output per worker across the industries Wood Products RLF loan recipients did business in was equal to \$249,712 per worker.
-That calculates to an estimated impact of the 609 employees working for the 11 reporting companies of \$152.1 million in production within the Montana economy.
+As of June 30, 2015, the average output per worker across the industries Wood Products RLF loan recipients did business in was equal to \$254,010 per worker.
+That calculates to an estimated impact of the 609 employees working for the 11 reporting companies of \$154.7 million in production within the Montana economy.

-Compared to the previous year (June 30, 2014), on average estimated output per worker increased by 15.0 percent representing a total output value of employment increase of 0.6 percent over the prior period.
+Compared to the previous period (June 30, 2014), on average estimated output per worker increased by 4.6 percent while the total output value of employment decreasing by 8.4 percent.
 Because more and more companies are paying off their Wood Products RLF loans releasing them from their reporting obligations to MDOC, the calculated change from the prior period isn't necessarily representative of actual change in output value of production within the local economy.
 For example, one of the companies not included in this year's figures - Tricon Timber, LLC - employed more than 140 employees at the time they paid off their Wood Products RLF loan.
 Year to year comparisons using this metric should be used with caution for this reason.

-Looking back to 2009, these figures represent a 33.7 percent increase in average output per worker and a 16.0 percent increase in the total output value of employees.
+Looking back to 2009, these figures represent a 36.0 percent increase in average output per worker and an 18.0 percent increase in the total output value of employees.
+Note - this section has been updated for the August 2018 report due to the availability of more recent Implan models.